5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Files are coming soon.
 I need to familiarize with how uploafing the EFI on github works first.

-PREPARATIONS:
+PREPARATIONS and IMPORTANT NOTES:

-Before copying the EFI onto your SSD/HDD you should check the Following specs:
+Before copying the EFI onto your SSD/HDD you should check the Following:

-- You should test the EFI using a FAT32 formatted USB Stick
+- Test the EFI using a FAT32 formatted USB Stick first
-- Copy over existing PlatformInfo > Generic information (Catalina needs MacBookPro10,1; Big Sur needs MacBookPro11,2) or create a new one using GenSMBIOS
+- Copy over existing PlatformInfo > Generic information (Catalina needs MacBookPro10,1; Big Sur needs MacBookPro11,X) or create a new one using GenSMBIOS
 - SSDT-PM.aml inside the ACPI Folder is for an i7 3630QM Processor.
-If you have a differnt Model, disable it and create your own using ssdtPRGEN in Postinstall
+If you have a differnt CPU Model, disable it and create your own using ssdtPRGEN in Postinstall.
+You can drop the low freqeuncy from 1200 mHz to 900 MHz, but no lower than that.
+Otherwise the System Crashes.
 - If you use a Broadcom card for Bluetooth and Wifi you need to either add BrcmFirmwareData.kext to EFI > OC > Kexts or install BrcmFirmwareRepo.kext to S/L/E to get Bluetooth working
-- If you use a different Brand than Broadcom for Bluetooth/Wifi should replace the Kexts for networking for your device and update your config.
+- If you use a different Brand than Broadcom for Bluetooth/Wifi you should replace the Kexts for networking for your device and update your config.
+- If you create Snapshots for the DSDT-less config using ProperTree, make sure to delete/disable the ACPI > Add entries for DSDT files afterwards.
+Best practice would be to delete both DSDTs from the EFI anyway, if you use the DSDT-less setup.
+- DON'T DON'T DON'T create Snapshots for the config_DSDT which is using the DSDT Files.
+Because this will add all the SSDTs and ACPI patches back in, which are not necessary since this is all defined in the DSDTs already.
+If you plan to use the DSDT setup, you might as well delete all of the SSDTs except for SSDT-PM.

 INSTALLATION (into ESP):